What are Photoshop Watercolor Brushes?

 Choose the Dry brush option and keep the values Brush size: 10, Brush detail: 10 and Texture: 1.

 For many years this effect and the charm of watercolor has not died out.
 In fact, it is being now enhanced more with more and more introduction to various brush presets online that help the user to give a realistic effect to his image.
-All you have to do is set the effects of Filter, Layer styles and Masking in the right manner.
+All you have to do is set the Filter, Layer styles, and Masking effects in the right manner.

 This is a guide to Watercolor Brushes in Photoshop.
 Here we discuss the introduction along with the watercolor effect and watercolor brush effect in photoshop.
 You may also look at the following articles to learn more –